 Select the FLSA program they wish to participate in

-Complete the Study Abroad Applications, found at: http://weber.edu/studyabroad.
+Complete the Study Abroad Applications, found at http://weber.edu/studyabroad.

 Submit the application to the Hurst Center, and pay deposit

 Enroll in course.
 STUDENTS MUST SELECT WHICH COURSES THEY WANT.
 FLSA programs often have various courses offered.
 Make sure to enroll in the specific class you want when you turn in your application to the Hurst Center.
 You will not be able to enroll yourself online.